Remedies of last resort

 - the claimants had an alternative remedy under the Police Appeals Tribunal Rules and

-- the tribunal were not in error in refusing to rescue themselves; as professional persons they could put the evidence out of their minds so there was no apparent bias.
+- the tribunal was not in error in refusing to rescue themselves; as professional persons they could put the evidence out of their minds so there was no apparent bias.

 - the chairman and panel should have recused themselves